-Five Percent Rule - Definition
+Five Percent Rule - Explained

 If you still have questions or prefer to get help directly from an agent, please submit a request.

 We’ll get back to you as soon as possible.

 - Accounting, Taxation, and Reporting

 Government, Legal System, Administrative Law, & Constitutional Law Legal Disputes - Civil & Criminal Law Agency Law HR, Employment, Labor, & Discrimination Business Entities, Corporate Governance & Ownership Business Transactions, Antitrust, & Securities Law Real Estate, Personal, & Intellectual Property Commercial Law: Contract, Payments, Security Interests, & Bankruptcy Consumer Protection Insurance & Risk Management Immigration Law Environmental Protection Law Inheritance, Estates, and Trusts

 Table of ContentsWhat is the Five Percent Rule?How Does the Five Percent Rule Work?The determinants of a Fair Commission in the Five Percent RuleExample of the 5% RuleImportance of the Five Percent RuleOther Application areas of the 5% Rule

 In investment, the five percent rule is a philosophy that says an investor should not allocate more than five percent of their portfolio funds into one security or investment.
 The rule also referred to as FINRA 5% policy, applies to transactions like riskless transactions and proceed sales.
 With this rule, investors can diversify and obtain more assets minimizing risks on financial returns.
 The rule calls for brokers to make use of ethical and fair methods to set commission rates on all transactions investors perform over the counter.
 The commission can either be five percent up or five percent down on the set standard rate, to allow investors to pay reasonable prices for their securities in the market.
 The broker needs to legally justify their reason for increasing or decreasing their commission rates.